balinticha/magic-engine/Engine/ECS/Core/Render/docs.md

 ## Overview

-The Render System in MagicThing uses `DefaultEcs` to draw entities during the game's draw cycle.
+The Render System in MagicEngine uses `DefaultEcs` to draw entities during the game's draw cycle.
 Unlike standard `Update` systems, rendering systems run in the `ExecutionBucket.Render` stage, which corresponds to the MonoGame `Draw` call.

 The architecture decouples the **Logic Position** (`Position` component) from the **Render Position** (`RenderPosition` component).
 This rendering layer solely consumes `RenderPosition`.